 Looking at vegetation growing within roughly half a mile of structures, the authors concluded that the exotic grasses that often sprout in areas cleared of native habitat like chaparral could be more of a fire hazard than the shrubs.
 "We ironically found that homes that were surrounded mostly by grass actually ended up burning more than homes with higher fuel volumes like shrubs," Syphard said.

-Needless to say, we hope local planning agencies, fire agencies, and politicians finally come around to using the science to protect both human communities and the beautiful wildlands that often surround them.
+We hope local planning agencies, fire agencies, and politicians will begin to incorporate this new research to better protect both human communities and the beautiful wildlands that often surround them.

 Creating a "Defensible Space" Around Your Home: The Difference Between Rational Action and Overreaction